 Note: I recommend trying these steps in this order.
 Sometimes it’s just a matter of eating slower, but sometimes you need to take a supplement to help increase production.
 Trying these different tips in order will help you know which one will work best for you.

 - Don’t eat when you’re stressed or on the go; and eat slowly.
 This is the most important piece of the puzzle.
 When you eat slowly and aren’t stressed, your body will be in the parasympathetic state, and the brain will tell the stomach to produce the correct amount of stomach acid.
 The parasympathetic state allows your body to release the correct amount of stomach acid, enzymes, etc. to digest your food.

 - Take 1 tablespoon of raw apple cider vinegar with a little bit of water before each meal.
 This will help stimulate stomach acid production.

-- Take 1 dropper full of digestive bitters before and after each meal.
+- Take 1 dropper full of digestive bitters before and after each meal (this one is a good choice when pregnant).
 Bitters are very gentle and stimulate the stomach to produce the proper amount of stomach acid.
 If you’ve eaten your meal and you get heartburn, take a dropperful of bitters to reduce the heartburn.

 - If the three tips above don’t get rid of the heartburn, consider taking Thorne HCL with Pepsin at each meal (If you have a history of stomach ulcers, do not use HCL.
 Instead, try the steps above).
 Here’s how you figure out how many you need to take at each meal: